Resources

 Adoption Publications

-To request a fingerprint based criminal background check for a private adoption, as required by the Adam Walsh Child Protection and Safety Act of 2006, please review the document below.
-All questions should be directed to the Washington State Patrol.
+View more information on criminal background checks for all adoptions.
+These are required by the Adam Walsh Child Protection and Safety Act of 2006.
+Send any questions you have to the Washington State Patrol.

 Links

-DCYF does not endorse any particular entity listed; this information is provided solely as a document for individuals doing their own research on adoption.
+DCYF does not endorse any particular individual or organization listed.
+This information is shared just as a document for those doing their own research on adoption.

 Books of Interest